kragen/derctuo/plaster-foam.md

 with fingernails, and then later to drive a metal wire through the whole height of the cylinder.
 No visible cracks propagated out from the wire.

+Another possible way to foam it: hydrate it with water with a lot of dissolved gas, perhaps Priestley's carbonated water, under pressure if necessary.
+The gas will bubble out and form a foam, but not before the pressure is released.